kubernetes/enhancements/keps/sig-storage/4958-csi-sidecars-all-in-one/README.md

 - Address feedback on usage/changed behavior, provided on GitHub issues
 - Deprecate the flag
 -->

+#### Alpha

+- Feature implemented behind a feature flag
+- Initial e2e tests completed and enabled

+#### Beta

+- Gather feedback from developers and surveys
+- Complete features A, B, C
+- Additional tests are in Testgrid and linked in KEP

+#### GA

+- N examples of real-world usage
+- N installs
+- More rigorous forms of testing—e.g., downgrade tests and scalability tests
+- Allowing time for feedback

+We should have already worked in the workstream about CSI Driver migration

+Beta graduation would be 2 CSI Drivers using the AIO sidecar for at least 2 consecutive k8s minor releases.
+Stable graduation would be 2 CSI Drivers using the AIO sidecar for 3 consecutive k8s minor releases.

 ### Upgrade / Downgrade Strategy